Random Surfaces and Higher Algebra: Young Surface Development

-We briefly return to the smooth setting and consider a surface $\bX \in C^\infty([0,1]^2, \V)$.
-The goal is to decompose the surface development equation into two steps in order to express it as a 1D CDE in the form of~\Cref{eq:1d_cde},
+Consider a matrix 2-connection $\con = (\cona, \conb, \conc) \in \cM^{n,m,p}$.
+Our main task is to reformulate the matrix surface development equation in~\Cref{eq:matrix_sh1} using multidimensional Young integration~\cite{harang_extension_2021}.
+We start by considering a smooth surface $\bX \in C^\infty([0,1]^2, \V)$, where we note that we can express~\Cref{eq:matrix_sh1} as a 1D CDE in the form of